swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 image is built and pushed to the Container Registry.

 To build the docker image, navigate to the `docker` folder and run the following command.
-Make sure to update the tag of the Docker image to match your username and repository.
+Make sure to update the tag of the Docker image to match your own username and repository.

 ```sh title="Execute the following command(s) in a terminal"
 docker build -t ghcr.io/<my_username>/<my_repository_name>/github-runner:latest .